carlmartus/rscsg/README.md

 This library started as a port of [pycsg](https://github.com/timknip/pycsg/).

 ## The *Csg* structure
-The `core::Csg` consists of vertices bound together to form polygons.
+The `rscsg::dim3::Csg` consists of vertices bound together to form polygons.

 The struct has basic transformations; *translate*, *rotate* and *scale*.